sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 using SCClassicalPlanning.Planning.StateSpaceSearch; // for ForwardStateSpaceSearch
 using SCClassicalPlanning.Planning.StateSpaceSearch.Heuristics; // for UnsatisfiedGoalCount

-// First instantiate a ForwardStateSpaceSearch, specifying a heuristic to use (a delegate that
+// First instantiate a ForwardStateSpaceSearch, specifying a heuristic to use (an object that
 // estimates the number of actions it will take to get from a given state to a state that satisfies
 // a given goal).
-In general, you can create a heuristic specific to the domain, or you can use a
+You can create a heuristic specific to the domain, or you can use a
 // generic one provided by the library.
 Here we use one provided by the library.
 // NB #1: both the forward and backward state space search classes have constructor overloads
 // that also include a parameter for a delegate to compute the "cost" of an action.
 Potentially useful if
 // it makes sense for a custom heuristic to consider some actions more costly than others.
-// NB #2: the only generic heuristic implemented so far is a very simple one that just counts the differences
+// NB #2: here we use the UnsatisfiedGoalCount heuristic - which just counts the number of elements of the
-// between the current state and the goal.
+// goal that are not satisfied in th current state.
 It's totally useless for backward searches (because
 // it can't rule out unsatisfiable goals) and isn't that great for most forward searches either
 // (note it's not admissable, so can give non-optimal plans).
 However, it suffices for the very simple
 // problem we are trying to solve here: